Click on the links to read our FAQs on the topics below. If you can’t find the answer you need, please contact us:

 Being an OU research student

-Full-time PhD and MPhil students: You’ll need to live within an easily commutable distance of our campus in Milton Keynes, as you’ll attend in person every day.
+Full-time PhD and MPhil students: You’ll need to live within an easily commutable distance (40 miles or 40 minutes’ travel) of our campus in Milton Keynes, as you’ll attend in person every day.

 Part-time PhD students: You’ll need to be resident in the UK for the duration of your studies.
 In exceptional circumstances, this requirement can be waived if the University is satisfied that you can engage fully with your research.
 In this instance, you’d still be required to travel to the UK regularly at your own expense and to take your examination in the UK.

 Professional Doctorate students: You can live anywhere in the world.
 You’ll be required to fund your travel to a compulsory year 1 residential weekend in Milton Keynes.
 Similarly, you are required to fund your travel to the residential/day schools in years 2 and 3.
 You’re also required to fund attendance at your viva, which will be held at the OU campus in Milton Keynes.